Skip to main content

 additional requirements for protected and unprotected headers.

-Please note that there may be additional headers defined by the
+Please note that there may be additional header parameters defined by

-The protected headers for the CCF inclusion proof signature MUST
+The protected header parameters for the CCF inclusion proof signature

 * verifiable-data-structure: int/tstr.
 This header MUST be set to